 Does henna come in different colors?
 Henna, lawsonia inermis, only has one type of dye molecule "lawsone" which is a reddish color.
 Other herbs, such as indigo or cassia are sometimes erroneously referred to as henna.
 Indigo has a blue dye molecule, while cassia has a golden colored dye.
 Indigo and cassia are only effective on hair and are not used for body art.

 Do you sell Black Henna?
 Henna is never black.
 So-called black henna is actually PPD, a highly toxic coal tar dye which is not safe for the skin, and also has long-term use effects associated with bladder cancers, fetal harm, and liver failure.
 You should never use black henna on yourself or anyone else.
 Black henna is illegal for use on skin in the USA, Canada, and many other countries.
+We do sell Jagua, which is a blue tropical fruit, and safe alternative.

 How do you get a dark henna stain on the skin?
 Using fresh Bridal Quality henna powder, and pure steam-distilled essential oils.
 Without these basics, you will not achieve a dark stain naturally.
 Follow our step by step recipe for best results.
 Remember that henna stains best on the palms of hands and soles of feet (where skin is thickest) and gets fainter the further away from the extremities you go.
 Oily areas also absorb less of the henna stain.